Company name: zhejiang huiren electronics co., LTD

 2. Selection of sensitivity

-Generally, within the linear range of the sensor, the higher the sensitivity, the better.
-Because only when the sensitivity is high, the output signal value corresponding to the measured value is relatively large, which is conducive to signal processing.
-However, when the sensitivity is high, the external noise irrelevant to the measurement will also be amplified by the amplification system, affecting the measurement accuracy.
+Generally, within the linear range of the sensor, the higher the sensitivity of the sensor, the better.
+Because only when the sensitivity is high, the value of the output signal corresponding to the measured change is relatively large, which is conducive to signal processing.
+However, it should be noted that the sensitivity of the sensor is high, and external noise unrelated to the measurement is also easy to mix, which will also be amplified by the amplification system, affecting the measurement accuracy.
 Therefore, it is required that the sensor itself should have a high signal-to-noise ratio to minimize the interference from the outside.

 The sensitivity of the sensor is directional.
 When the measurement is a single vector, and the direction of its higher requirements, should choose the other direction of the sensor sensitivity is small; If the measured is a multi-dimensional vector, the cross-sensitivity of the sensor is required to be as small as possible.